Locomotor effects of shoes: Insoles with ridges

 One of the most pervasive effects of aging is the loss of cutaneous and pressure sensation, which has been correlated with impaired balance control and increased risk of falling.
 This is because for an upright stance, the center of mass(COM) of the body must be positioned over the base of support (BOS) established by the feet.
 Cutaneous feedback from the feet is necessary to provide the central nervous system (CNS) with the information about the proximity of the COM to the BOS limit, which is an important parameter for the maintenance of balance and stable gait.

 Since plantar pressure sensation aids in balancing reactions in stepping movements, insoles with raised ridges along the edges can enhance stimulation of cutaneous mechanoreceptors that help to define the BOS.
 Most of the time, the ridges are made so that stimulation only occurs when the COM nears the BOS limit.
 Insoles with ridges appear to reduce the likelihood that the COM motion will exceed the BOS limit in the lateral direction, thereby resulting in a stabilizing effect on gait.
 Furthermore, the magnitude of this effect did not diminish with time, which suggests the CNS did not habituate to heightened cutaneous stimulation.
 Therefore, insoles with ridges can aid in reducing the fall rates among elderly populations.

+When considering the challenges of aging and diminished balance, it's crucial to address potential hazards in the living environment.
+Ensure that pathways are clear of obstacles, including the removal of vans or other potential tripping hazards, to create a safer living space for elderly individuals.